Karl Ameriks

-Karl P. Ameriks (November 5, 1947 – April 28, 2025) was an American philosopher.
+Karl Peter Ameriks (November 5, 1947 – April 28, 2025) was an American philosopher.
 He was the Emeritus McMahon-Hank Professor of Philosophy at the University of Notre Dame.

 Life and career

 Ameriks was born on November 5, 1947.
-He studied at Yale University, A.B., summa cum laude (1969), Ph.D.
-(1973), where he wrote his thesis under the direction of Karsten Harries.
+He studied at Yale University (A.B. summa cum laude, 1969; Ph.D., 1973), where he wrote his doctoral thesis under the direction of Karsten Harries.
 He joined the faculty at Notre Dame in 1973, and taught there for more than forty years.

 He was regarded as one of the foremost scholars of the philosophy of Immanuel Kant and has written widely in the history of late modern and Continental philosophy.
 Ameriks co-edited the series Cambridge Texts in the History of Philosophy.
+He organized influential conferences, including one on Kant (featuring Onora O’Neill) and one on German Idealism (featuring Manfred Frank).

 He was elected a Fellow of the American Academy of Arts and Sciences in 2009.

-Ameriks died on April 28, 2025, at the age of 77.
+Karl Ameriks died on April 28, 2025, at the age of 77.